Think of your senior year program as a connected whole. The central elements are:

 Seniors are submitting their completed honors theses this week, and professors are gearing up to read and evaluate them next week, so this seems a good moment to get you thinking about whether you might want to write a thesis next year, and what such a project entails.
 Let me help get you started by offering some informal thoughts on what you might expect from the experience as your senior year proceeds.

 Once you've secured the services of a suitable advisor, late in the spring of your junior year or very early in the fall, the next step is to register for the senior thesis tutorial (CSS 409) under the advisor's supervision in the fall.
-There's no need to preregister for CSS 409 -- you simply add it during the fall drop-add period by filling out a green thesis tutorial form and submitting it to the Registrar.
+There's no need to preregister for CSS 409 as you simply add it during the fall drop-add period.
 If the work goes as planned and the thesis is continued into the spring semester, students receive a grade of "X" for CSS 409 (that is, a placeholder grade for work not yet completed) and register for a second thesis tutorial, CSS 410, in the spring.
 Candidates for honors must complete their theses by the second week in April (see above!), a date set by the Honors College, not the CSS.
 In a very few cases, thesis writers choose not to submit their work for consideration for honors, or fail to complete the work by the Honors College deadline; these students have until the end of the spring semester to complete their work, and while they cannot graduate with honors, they do receive full credit with a grade (given by the advisor) for each of the two thesis tutorials.
 Students who do submit their work for honors have it evaluated by a committee that includes their advisor and two other professors, which decides whether the thesis will receive Honors, High Honors or no honors.
 The honors evaluation is independent of the grades given by the advisor in CSS 409 and 410; honors candidates receive both the honors evaluation and the tutorial grades.

 If you aren't able to secure the agreement of an advisor before you leave for the summer, try at least to have one or two on tap who will be willing to consider the question further in September.
 Your advisor may suggest some reading for the summer, but then again, he or she may not.
 Sometimes such summer work is fruitful, sometimes not, sometimes it's enjoyable, sometimes not, but in general it's not essential.
 The senior year is quite long enough for your research, if you work steadily and conscientiously.
 But whatever the state of your work at the end of the summer, your advisor will want you to get off to a quick start in the fall.
 So at the very start of the semester, he or she may well ask you to prepare a short research prospectus (roughly five to seven pages) that lays out the questions you hope to investigate and the research strategy you will use to address them.
 Be prepared for a request of this kind -- it's yet another reason to begin thinking seriously about your project before your junior year ends.